pngwn/MDsveX/packages/bench/tournament/RESULTS.md

 This family may be worth revisiting only as a document-level prose-specialized path after an external corpus establishes that the weighting is representative.

+## 2026-07-25 second architectural bracket

+### Constant identity VLQ segments — advance

+Almost every identity-run segment after the first has the exact delta tuple `[1, 0, 0, 1]`, whose encoded form is always `,CAAC`.
+The original hot loop called the VLQ encoder three times and appended five small strings for every character.
+The winner appends the exact constant once and leaves boundary and non-identity cases on the generic path.

+- Shared 141-document screen: 4.743x median, four wins in four pairs.
+- Canonical four-file corpus: 7.544x median, four wins in four pairs.
+- Combined-worktree canonical run: 48.15 to 379.94 operations/second
+  (7.89x) for legacy versus direct V3.
+- Byte-identical HTML and maps across all 975 local documents.
+- Relevant renderer/mdsvex tests: 114 passed.
+- Bundle delta: approximately +0.12 kB raw / +0.05 kB gzip.

+Grouping constants with `repeat()`, typed order scratch, and counting-order variants were exact but rejected as flat, noisy, or disproportionate in size.

+### Typed parser-ID arena — reject

+The arena regressed direct parsing by 6.19% and retained roughly 926 kB after a large-to-small workload.
+O(1) swap-removal also changed pending-node order, causing two real AST snapshot regressions.
+It was slower, larger, and semantically invalid.

+This experiment exposed an isolation weakness when source checkouts reused an absolute package `node_modules` symlink.
+The tournament now resolves the package directory and recreates all `@mdsvex` workspace links inside each temporary candidate tree.

+### External prose classifier — reject

+A pinned MIT/permissive corpus was assembled from Vite, Node, and Svelte:
+489 files and 5,346,006 characters.
+It has 8.51% scanner-break density and 48.18% coverage by runs of at least 32 plain characters; Node API documentation accounts for 81.4% of its bytes.

+The best document classifier averaged +2.43% externally but dominant Node documentation was consistently 3.15% slower.
+Local-screen pairs ranged from +3.15% to -13.94%, and the implementation added 216 gzip bytes.
+Exactness and all 2,512 parser tests passed, but the candidate did not advance.
+The pinned corpus remains useful for future brackets.